RFC 7030, the silliEST edition. Brought to you by Brandon @ cyb3r.sh

 Note that unlike our intermediate and root, the leaf certificate is not valid for certificate signing.
 It is valid for digital signature, which is necessary for TLS operations.

 1h0m0s).
 Once expired, the TLS handshake on /mtls-test and /simplereenroll will fail.
-Re-bootstrap via /simpleenroll (Step 3) or renew before expiry via Step 6.Before using the cert, sanity-check that openssl can build the chain
+Re-enroll via /simpleenroll (Step 3) or renew before expiry via Step 6.Before using the cert, let's check that we can build the chain back to the root.

 -untrusted supplies the intermediate(s) needed to bridge the gap.